mikelma/craftium/craftium-docs/docs/getting-started.md

 The code above just starts an episode calling `env.reset`, then samples a random action, plots the current observation, and executes the action using `env.step`.
 If the episode finishes, `env.reset` is called again to start a new episode.
 Finally, when the loop ends, `env.close` cleanly closes the environment.

+Finally, check the [page](./obs-and-acts.md) on obervations and actions for a complete description of the craftium's default observation and action spaces.

 ## Using `CraftiumEnv`

 The example above employs Gymnasium's `make` utility to load the environments registered by craftium.
 In this section we explain how to load environments without using the `make` utility, directly employing `CraftiumEnv`. `CraftiumEnv` is craftium's main class, wrapping the modified minetest game in the Gymnasium API.